xak2000/nomad/website/source/docs/job-specification/artifact.html.md

 ---
 layout: "docs"
-page_title: "artifact Stanza - Job Specification"
+page_title: "artifact Block - Job Specification"
 sidebar_current: "docs-job-specification-artifact"
 description: |-
-  The "artifact" stanza instructs Nomad to fetch and unpack a remote resource, such as a file, tarball, or binary, and permits downloading artifacts from a variety of locations using a URL as the input source.
+  The "artifact" block instructs Nomad to fetch and unpack a remote resource, such as a file, tarball, or binary, and permits downloading artifacts from a variety of locations using a URL as the input source.
 ---

-# `artifact` Stanza
+# `artifact` Block

 <table class="table table-bordered table-striped">
   <tr>